 The authors explain the genesis of using "tulips" to describe medium sensitivity: "While we were able to identify a highly sensitive (orchids, 31 percent) and a low-sensitive group (dandelions, 29 percent), we also detected a third group (40 percent) characterized by medium sensitivity, which we refer to as 'tulips' in keeping with the flower metaphor."
 In the horticultural world, tulips are less delicate than orchids, but they're not as robust or resilient as dandelions.

-The primary goal of the new (2020) Sensitivity Research website is to educate the public and give people insights on how someone's sensitivity might play out in the real world.
+The primary goal of the new (2020) Sensitivity Research website is to educate the public and give people insights into how someone's sensitivity might play out in the real world.

 "Understanding how sensitive you are can be important for helping you to cope in different situations," Pluess said in the news release.
 "For example, whilst highly sensitive people are more likely to struggle under stressful circumstances, they are also especially receptive to positive and supportive experiences.
 Whereas those who are low in sensitivity tend to be more resilient when facing adversity but may also benefit less from positive experiences."